Installing 3rd Party Software

 If you are unable to remove or reverse any changes you've made, you may end up having to re-install LiquidFiles in order to get back to a non-tampered/supported system.

-The absolutely best and safest way is either to install packages from either the standard CentOS repositories or EPEL, that's also included in the base installation.
+The absolutely best and safest way is either to install packages from either the standard Ubuntu repositories, that's also included in the base installation.
 If you add packages from there, you should most likely be fine.
-Alterntively, if your specific software package comes as a RedHat/CentOS installation package, it's probably going to be fine as well.
+Alterntively, if your specific software package comes as a Ubuntu installation package, it's probably going to be fine as well.

 Can I upgrade to later versions of included packages?